-The Minnesota Department of Human Services, Child Support Enforcement Division supervises the child support program.
+The Minnesota Department of Human Services' Child Support Division supervises the child support program.
 County child support offices administer it by working with parents to establish and enforce support orders.
 The department also works with employers and other payors, financial institutions, other states and many more to implement federal and state laws for the program.

 Private data on individuals or nonpublic data not on individuals can be given to: